SubtleScope/bash-ransomware/README.md

  - Filename and File extension encryption has been added (Reference: Talos CW 4.0 Report), keeps a mapping in /root/..file_mapping.db with file permissions
  - File Encryption based on a set of defined file extensions, should encrypt files in '/' and encrypt mount points (USB, NFS, etc.)
  - Screenshot functionality (Still in development for wider OS support + Support for terminal only systems)
+ - Unique Private/Public Key Pair per victim

 ## Feature Requests
- - Unique RSA key-pair per victim
  - Move DB settings into a common.php file and refer to that file in each of the scripts (One place to edit instead of numerous places)

 ## Bugs